PalmeseMattia/Xtal/README.md

-# Xtal
+mi# Xtal

-A single file C unit test  macro-based tool (a lot of words...).
+A single file C unit test tool (a lot of words...).
-Create your own library or just compile your test file with xtal.c
+Create your own library or just compile your test file with xtal.c.
+I know, unity is quite good, but with xtal you don't need to explicitly run every test.
+Take a look at the examples.

 ### Syntax:
 ```c